front-commerce/developers.front-commerce.com/source/docs/appendices/roadmap.md

 ## 1.2: Add missing features requested by Front-Commerce integrators

-Front-Commerce should now be stable enough to use.
+Front-Commerce already covers a wide range of features for the most common e-commerce use cases.
 But new integrators and new shops need their own set of features.
 So let's make it as seamless as possible and add those features.

 * Guest checkout
 * Bundle products